jkuchynka/pop/readme.md

 ## Pop

 Pop is a Laravel 4 and AngularJS SPA starter site.
+There's lots of good stuff sprinkled in.
+So feel free to poke around, clone the repo, use it to start a new project, and submit feature requests, pull requests, or just browse the code and learn more about the awesome combination that is Laravel and Angular.

 ## Features